jcornaz/beancount-parser/CONTRIBUTING.md

 ## Open a pull request

 Don't be afraid of small steps.
 I'd rather review 5 tiny pull-requests than 1 big.
-It is fine to have a PR that only partilally implement a feature.
+It is fine to have a PR that only partially implement a feature.
 We can gate the feature behind the `unstable-*` feature flag until it is complete.

 But no matter how small the PR is, it must have automated tests for any new feature and fixes!